dominiksalvet/cpurast/README.md

 ## Todo

-* Draw triangle
+* Draw triangle (and interpolation)
 * Test two triangles with two same vertices (no holes)
-* If vertices are not a triangle, skip (check it)
-* Add interpolation to features list
-* More reuse in renderer class
+* Use integer-based rasterization for triangle
 * Add more examples (e.g., lighting)
 * Improve clipping for lines, triangles
 * Add support for drawing arrays of primitives